-Cash back credit cards are worth it if the value of the cash back is greater than the cost of the card.
-The best cash back credit cards with the highest rewards rates and signup bonuses sometimes have annual fees.
-In that case, you need to be sure the cash back that you earn will offset the cost of the annual fee (and then some).
-For cash back cards that have no annual fees, the cash back is free money as long as you don’t get charged interest.
+Yes, cash back rewards cards are worth it because they can help you save money if you pay off your balance each month.
+It is also worth noting that the best cash back credit cards with the highest rewards rates and signup bonuses sometimes have annual fees.
+In that case, you need to be sure that what you earn will offset the cost of the annual fee (and then some).
+For cards that have no annual fees, the cash back is free money as long as you don’t get charged interest.

 Here’s what you should know before getting a cash back credit card: